-Kim Curtis moved to Illinois following from a career in costume design, a second degree in painting, and a landscape of ocean and mountains.
-For thirteen years, Ms. Curtis designed and constructed costumes for theaters throughout the San Francisco Bay Area, including a six-year stint as Master Craftsperson for the San Francisco Opera Costume Shop.
-At the Opera, Curtis constructed the armor, jewelry headdresses and masks for some of the world’s most renowned singers and designers.
-She then returned to the California College of the Arts where she further developed the style she had honed through years of costume sketching.
+Kim Curtis moved to Illinois following a career in costume design and a second degree in painting.
+For thirteen years, Ms. Curtis had been designing and constructing costumes for theaters throughout the San Francisco Bay Area, culminating in a six-year stint as Master Crafts-person for the San Francisco Opera Costume Department.
+During this time Curtis constructed the armor, jewelry headdresses and masks for some of the world’s most renowned singers and designers.
+She then returned to the California College of the Arts to further develop the aesthetic she had honed through years of costume sketching.

 Ms. Curtis holds separate degrees in History of Art and Painting from the University of California at Berkeley and the California College of the Arts, respectively.
 Both her costume work and her study of art have allowed her to work extensively abroad, mainly in Italy and Germany.
 She now paints full-time in her studio in rural Urbana, where her work reflects the effect of place on a Painter exploring the switch from figure to landscape, vertical to horizontal and urban to agricultural.